-Alloy Powder cores are made of iron alloy powders mixed with epoxy resins, which is compressed at high pressure to form toroids, pot cores etc. Their permeability ranges 10 to 600 and saturation flux density ranges 0.7 to 1.6 T. They are mainly used in inductors and transformers in power electronics industry.
+Alloy Powder cores are made of “iron alloy” powders mixed with epoxy resins, which is compressed at high pressure to form toroids, pot cores etc. Their permeability ranges 10 to 600 and saturation flux density ranges 0.7 to 1.6 T. They are mainly used in inductors and transformers in power electronics industry.

 Several firms produce powder cores of same composition.
 But the coreloss and B(H) curves are sensitive to trace impurities, even if the composition is same.
 So MagWeb lists the properties of alloy powder cores produced by each firm, irrespective of they being of same composition.

-Please review the User Manual for more information and a list of all alloy powder cores contained in this folder.
+Please review the User Manual for more technical information on the magnetic properties of these materials.

-This website is designed for immediate download of folders via credit card.
+This website is designed for instant download of Folders (containing the magnetic property files) via credit card.
 If you wish to purchase via quote/purchase order, please email to firstname.lastname@example.org